lzear/contacts/README.txt

 	- Screen-shots of the functional version repertory `screenshots`
 	- Sample of the User Interface :
-		NOT THE REAL VERSION : SQL tables are not available on this domain http://antoine.clausse.free.fr/contapp/
+		Not the real version : SQL tables are not available on this domain http://antoine.clausse.free.fr/contapp/

 INSTALLATION :